actuallyrizzn/project1960/CRON_SETUP.md

 - **Progress monitoring**: Real-time visibility into enrichment operations
 - **Modular architecture**: Clean, maintainable codebase

-This setup will automatically enrich your DOJ cases database as new data arrives, maintaining a continuously updated structured dataset for analysis.
+This setup will automatically enrich your Project1960 database as new data arrives, maintaining a continuously updated structured dataset for analysis.